usaidpeerzada/auth-ez/README.md

 ```

 > **config**: An object containing configuration options for the AuthController.
 Refer to the Config type for available options.
-> Configuration

-> <u>You can implement your own version controllers by importing AuthController from the package and extending it in your class.(Example will be added soon)</u>
+<u>You can implement your own version of controllers by importing AuthController from the package and extending it in your class.(Example will be added soon)</u>
 #### The AuthController requires a User model which can be added inside configuration object (Config) during instantiation.

 The configuration options include:

 1. User: User model or schema (required).
 2. routeNames: Custom names for authentication routes (optional).